 The Perdana Botanical Garden (fondly known to locals as the Lake Gardens) is a peaceful, green respite hidden away from the noise and concrete of Kuala Lumpur.
 Lush, alive, and buzzing with life, the public space contains many interesting and free attractions for escaping the city one afternoon.
 You can explore landscaped gardens, a lake, even a miniature Stonehenge replica – all for free!

 Easily accessible by walking, train, or bus, the Perdana Botanical Garden is located just southwest of Chinatown near the National Mosque, the KTM Old Railway Kuala Lumpur station, and the historic Dataran Merdeka square.

 Spread over 220 acres in the middle of Kuala Lumpur, the Lake Gardens' botanical park feels like an island of green calm, far removed from the city's chaos.
-In the mornings, joggers and tai chi practitioners inhabit the paths and pavilions.
+In the mornings, joggers, and tai chi practitioners inhabit the paths and pavilions.
 In the afternoons, picnickers bond while enjoying the view.

-Between the various attractions, the Perdana Lake Gardens are an enjoyable, shady place to simply stroll around.
+Between the various attractions, the Perdana Lake Gardens are an enjoyable, shady place to stroll around.
 A variety of outdoor sculptures dot the area including a scale mock-up of England's Stonehenge.
-Benches offer a place to relax and admire the butterflies that have escaped the nearby park.
+Benches offer a place to relax and admire the butterflies that have escaped from the nearby park.